redhat-et/ceph-mirroring/manual/README.md

 # Manual Mirroring
 The steps defined in this README will walk through the process of deploy the application and failing over to another site manually.

+NOTE: Before beginning ensure that you modify *application/wordpress/base/wordpress-route.yaml* to point to your Load balancer.

 ## Deploying West1
 We will use *kubectl* due to the application files being in Kustomize.